aewebsolutions/laravel-translator/README.md

 It is worth to say that, if we want, we can reserve a **non-prefixed URL for our application's main locale**.
 Thus, from all supported locales, we would have a clearer URL only for our main locale (www.site.com/apple) and prefixed ones for the rest of them (e.g., www.site.com/fr/apple).

-To know more about the developer, visite www.aesolucionesweb.com.ar
+To know more about the developer, visit www.aesolucionesweb.com.ar

 ## Code Examples
 ```PHP